influxdata/docs-v2/content/v2.0/reference/flux/functions/transformations/fill.md

 ---
 title: fill() function
-description: The fill() function filters data based on conditions defined in a predicate function (fn).
+description: The fill() function replaces all null values in an input stream and replace them with a non-null value.
 menu:
   v2_0_ref:
     name: fill